Skip to content

 The result from the calculation will tell you how many years it will take for your business to pay back the initial investment.
 A shorter payback period is generally more desirable as it indicates a quicker return on investment.

-An Illustrated Example You Can Adapt
+An Illustrative Example You Can Use

-This example is simplified.
-For a more accurate estimate without manual calculations, use one of our financial forecasts tailored to 200 business projects.
+This is a simplified example.
+For a more accurate estimate without calculations, use one of our financial forecasts, tailored to 200 different business projects.

 To help you better understand, let's use a made-up example of a company planning to launch a new product.